postalXdude/PySplash/README.md

 url_to_go = splash_driver.wait_for_condition(url=url, condition=condition)
 ```

-In example above lua script is generated and added to splash_url as query param.
+In example above lua script is generated and added to url_to_go as query param.
 That url contains all info needed for splash to wait for desired html tags that are added in condition.

 ---